Calgary Flames: High-profile turnover (2022–present)

-The 2022 off-season was marked by the departures and arrivals of many star players.
-Both Gaudreau and Tkachuk became free agents in July 2022.
-The Flames attempted to retain Gaudreau, reportedly offering him an eight-year, $84 million contract extension; instead, the 28-year-old forward signed a seven-year deal to join the Columbus Blue Jackets in unrestricted free agency.
-Gaudreau explained that the move was for personal reasons, particularly after his father who lives in the eastern United States suffered a heart attack in 2018.
-Shortly thereafter, Tkachuk – who was a restricted free agent – said he did not want to sign a long-term deal in Calgary.
-After filing for club elected salary arbitration, the Flames traded Tkachuk and a conditional 2025 fourth-round draft pick to the Florida Panthers in exchange for forward Jonathan Huberdeau, defenceman MacKenzie Weegar, prospect Cole Schwindt, and a conditional 2025 first-round selection on July 23, 2022.
-As part of the trade negotiations Tkachuk signed an eight-year, $76 million contract with the Flames before being traded to the Panthers.
-Then on August 18, 2022, the Flames traded Monahan and a conditional first-round pick in 2025 to the Montreal Canadiens for future considerations, in a move designed to free up salary cap space.
-The move made room for the Flames to secure one more high-profile free agent in the summer 2022, Colorado Avalanche star forward Nazem Kadri, who signed a 7-year $49 million contract on the same day.
-Kadri was coming off a career season, scoring 87 points in 71 games for the Avalanche including 28 goals.
-The Flames also retained forward Andrew Mangiapane, signing a 3-year, $17 million contract after a career season in Calgary scoring 35 goals and 20 assists.
+The 2022 off-season saw the departures and arrivals of many star players.
+Gaudreau signed a seven-year deal to join the Columbus Blue Jackets, leaving the Flames.
+Tkachuk – who was a restricted free agent – said he did not want to sign a long-term deal in Calgary.
+After filing for club-elected salary arbitration, the Flames on July 23 traded Tkachuk and a conditional 2025 fourth-round draft pick to the Florida Panthers for forward Jonathan Huberdeau, defenceman MacKenzie Weegar, prospect Cole Schwindt, and a conditional 2025 first-round selection.
+As part of the trade negotiations, Tkachuk signed an eight-year contract with the Flames before being traded to the Panthers.
+On August 18, the Flames traded Monahan and a conditional first-round pick in 2025 to the Montreal Canadiens for future considerations.
+The move made room for the Flames to secure Colorado Avalanche forward Nazem Kadri, who signed a seven-year contract on the same day.